 Year Constructed: 1960.

 This memorial museum aims to show visitors the atrocities that were done against people and shows the real toll of human life.
 Using precise measurements, like wedding rings or shoes, this museum walks visitors through what every holocaust does and its means to the people who live through it and die in it.
-Although this can be extraordinarily heavy and hard to discuss, it’s vital to know when moving forward.
+Although, this can be extraordinarily heavy and hard to discuss, it is vital to know when moving forward.

 National Museum of African American History and Culture

 Location: 1400 Constitution Ave.
 NW.

 Formally opened in 2016 with a ceremony held by President Barack Obama, there’s nothing as important as this museum in recent years.
 This museum walks visitors through the history of black people in America, discusses how and why they were forced to come here, and those who immigrated on their own over time, and then discusses the treatment people had to endure.
 Although, this can be a hard museum to stomach, it’s a vital part of the nation’s history and is important to know.

 Year Constructed: 1976.

 The Space Race is part of what formed our country’s personality and showed the drive we have to complete anything we set our minds to.
 Although, we were the first country to land on the moon, that’s not where our space journey stopped or ended.
 This museum walks visitors through the importance of space travel, what it means for us as a nation, and what we can still do moving forward.
 This is a museum that’s constantly updating and changing as discoveries and inventions are made.
 This museum has enough exhibits that rotate through that the only way you’ll get to see them all is by looking at Washington, DC houses for sale!